 Mary has gotten the attention of an agent, and has gotten to the front of the line because of the conversations I’ve been having with industry professionals on her behalf.

-And that’s what we do over in the Writing Gym: getting you the connections based on a quality manuscript that publishing houses and literary agents are looking for.
+And that’s what we do over in the Writing Gym: getting you connections based on a quality manuscript that publishing houses and literary agents are looking for.

-You want to accelerate your progress,
+Do you want to accelerate your progress?

-You’re ready to do something that works.
+Are you ready to do something that works?

-If that sounds like you I’d love to chat with you.
+If that sounds like you, I’d love to chat with you.